Home » Course » Desserts

 Here are the ingredients you will need:

-- glutinous rice – or sometimes called sweet rice.
-It’s mainly grown in Southeast and East Asian, has opaque grains, and is sticky when it is cooked.
+• glutinous rice – a.k.a. sweet rice, sticky rice, sweet sticky rice… It’s mainly grown in Southeast and East Asia, has opaque grains, and is sticky when it is cooked.
 It is used in a lot of Asian dessert recipes, and is typically steamed, not boiled in water.
 If you cannot find it in regular grocery stores, they sell it in Asian grocery stores, or get it online here.
 This is different from jasmine rice or sushi rice, although you can use those rice as well if in a pinch.
 Your mango sticky rice will taste slightly different than what you’ve had in Thai restaurants if you do not use glutinous rice.

-- coconut milk – canned coconut milk is used for this.
-Avoid the low fat ones for best taste and flavor. coconut cream works great as well.
+• coconut milk – use canned coconut milk that with a high fat content and thick in texture.
+Avoid the low fat ones for best taste and flavor.
+Note that this is different from carton coconut milk that is typically watered down.
+Coconut cream works great as well.

 How to make Mango Sweet Sticky Rice?